Nsfr750/weather/README.md

 ```

 ---

+---

+## 🆕 Recent Improvements
+- The Help dialog is now fully multi-language and updates instantly when you change the language setting.
+- All translation logic is modularized for easy maintenance and extensibility.

 ## 📝 Usage Tips
 - **Favorites**: Click the star next to the city input to add/remove favorites.
 Use the dropdown to quickly switch.